chqzeng/-chqzeng.github.io/index.md

 <a name="HPCsection"/>

 ### High perofmrance computering (HPC)
-Using the recent [HPC](https://www.canada.ca/en/shared-services/corporate/data-centre-consolidation/high-performance-computing.html) established in the Government of Canada, I developed and maintain pipeline to process >100TB satellite images using massive GPUs and CPUs, which feeds time-series data to the following Microsoft Azure webportal.
+Using the recent [HPC](https://www.canada.ca/en/shared-services/corporate/data-centre-consolidation/high-performance-computing.html) established in the Government of Canada, I developed and maintain pipeline to process >100TB satellite images using massive GPUs and CPUs, which feeds time-series data to the Microsoft Azure webportal in the next section.

 <img src="images/HPC_infrastructure.png" width="500" />   <BR>
 The HPC structure and major tools used for the data processing pipeline